Galileo88/Galileos-Planet-Pack/README.md

   * Tuned Semi-major Axis so years are exactly 426.0 days long.

-  * (Pending) Renamed the Kerbin World-Firsts agency.
+  * Renamed the Kerbin World-Firsts agency.

-  * (Pending) Minor adjustments to terrain and biome map.
+  * Minor adjustments to terrain and biome map.

 * Updated Texture Replacer.